Article 1. The Organizer

-Reason for being in the results due to partial abandonment:
+Reason for being in the results by partial abandonment:

-• Exceeding the maximum time allowed in a scenario
+– Exceed the maximum time allowed in the stage

-• Competitor who received supervision but with positive medical validation to continue the competition
+– Competitor who received supervision, but with a positive medical validation to continue the competition

-** The maximum penalty will be applied in the serious breach of any of the penalizable points, career direction may evaluate the reduction of the penalty from a minimum of 30 minutes to a maximum of 3h depending on the breach, mileage, influences on podium or a once the reasons for non-compliance have been assessed, it is decided to lower the sanction for the failure in several points not related to the facts performed by the athlete.
+** The maximum penalty will be applied in the serious breach of any of the penalizable points, career management may evaluate the reduction of the penalty from a minimum of 30 minutes to a maximum of 3h depending on the breach, mileage, podium influences or a Once the reasons for the breach have been evaluated, it is decided to reduce the penalty for the failure in several points not related to the facts performed by the athlete.

 Article 12: Classification

-12.1 The teams are formed by a minimum of three or more people of any gender, Each team must designate a team captain and a team name.
+12.1 Teams consist of a minimum of three or more people of any gender.
+Each team must designate a team captain and a team name.

-12.2 Any action against a competitor that is part of a team will apply to the entire team.
-This includes, but is not limited to, a time penalty and disqualification.
+12.2 Any action against a competitor that is part of a team shall apply to the entire team.

-12.3 Team members must never be out of sight of each other, or alternatively, they must have a distance greater than 25 meters that separates the first member of the team from the last member of the team, how much distance is the shortest, while in the countryside.
-Team members must go through the starting line, all checkpoints and the finish line together.
+12.3 Team members must never be out of sight of each other, or alternatively, they must have a distance greater than 25 meters that separates the first team member from the last team member, the shortest the distance, while it is in the countryside.
+Team members must go through the start line, all control points and the finish line together.

-12.4 If a team member withdraws or is disqualified and this leaves the rest of the team with fewer than three people, this will result in the disqualification of the rest of the team from the Team Category of the Race.
+12.4 If a team member withdraws or is disqualified and this leaves the rest of the team with less than three people, this will result in the disqualification of the rest of the team from the Race Team Category.

-12.5 If a team is disqualified, each remaining member of the team may still continue in the Race in the individual category.
-If a team has more than three members, they can continue competing in the team category as long as at least three of the original team members remain.
+12.5 If a team is disqualified, each remaining team member can still continue in the Race in the individual category.
+If a team has more than three members, they can continue to compete in the team category as long as at least three of the original team members remain.

 12.6 The organization of the race may impose a time penalty on any competitor if, in their sole discretion, they determine that an unfair advantage will be obtained if the members of a team become individuals.